 Do higher oil prices always cause higher core inflation?

-No. Core inflation rises only when higher energy costs spread into the prices of non-energy goods and services.
+No. Higher oil prices lift core inflation only when energy costs spread beyond fuel and utilities into the pricing of non-energy goods and services.
 Oil can move headline inflation quickly without producing a comparable core response.

 Why does headline inflation react faster than broader inflation?